fairfax-newsnow/adonis-pickler/README.md

 ###TypeKeyProvider
 In formatting a Scala data object such as `format("abc")`, it needs to check the compile type of `"abc"` which is `String` to look up the corresponding formatter from `JsonRegistry`.
 The type can be found by simply using `TypeTag`.
 However, the ScalaJs library for the time being does not support `TypeTag`.  `TypeKeyProvider` is a workaround for generating code that provides the type information.
+##Important note on using macros
+Things observed in using macros.
+* Code generation is done by calling `macro` a quasiquote.
+The quasiquote should avoid calling another `macro` which may result in high memory usage.
+* Multi projects should be setup.
+That is, the client code that uses the generated code should be put in a separate project from the generated code and its manipulated data object.
+The client project should be set to depend on the projects of the quasiquotes and those data objects manipulated by the quasiquotes.
+This ensures that code generation is complete before being used by the client project.